sadjow/makesure/README.md

   //   error: {
   //     attrs: {
   //       name: {
-  //         messages: { "minimum length is 3 and max is 200": "length" }
+  //         messages: { "length": "minimum length is 3 and max is 200" }
   //       },
   //       address: {
   //         attrs: {
-  //           street: { messages: { "can't be empty": "empty" } }
+  //           street: { messages: { "empty": "can't be empty" } }
   //         }
   //       }
   //     }